AshishAgarwal2101/distributed-hash-table/README.md

 # distributed-hash-table

 ### Setup
+1. Install NodeJS (optionally from here: https://nodejs.org/en/download/).
+2. Make sure npm is properly setup in the PATH variable.
+To check, run "npm -v" in the terminal.
+This should return the npm version installed.
-1. Open terminal and go to root directory.
+1. Open terminal and go to the project root directory.
 2. Run command: "npm install".

 ### Build